powerapi-ng/powerapi-ng.github.io/docs/getting_started.md

 To learn more see the [overview section](./reference/overview.md).

-## Executing a Software Power Meter
+## Executing a Software PowerMeter

-The following command allow you to setup and run a software power meter by using HWPC-Sensor and SmartWatts Formula via Docker.
+The following command allow you to setup and run a software PowerMeter by using HWPC-Sensor and SmartWatts Formula via Docker.

 ```sh
 curl -sSL https://raw.githubusercontent.com/Inkedstinct/powerapi-ng.github.io/refs/heads/7_doc/nld_proofread/docs/script/getting_started/curl_version/start.sh | bash